notrabs/RRCG/README.md

 ## Feature Matrix
  List of [language features](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/) currently implemented.
 If something is marked as implemented, but not working properly, please report a bug.
 If you think a particular feature is especially valuable feel free to suggest it or even contribute yourself.

+### Data Types

+**Implemented:** `bool`, `int`, `float`, `string`, all the RRTypes

+**Partially Implemented:** `Vector3`, `Quaternion`, `Color`

+These Unity data types should work as they do in Unity, but not all methods/properties might have translations yet.

+Any other type will not be translated.
+This is intentionally allowed to allow you to write simple statements to access your Unity scene and retrieve information.
+If you need more complex logic, it should be placed outside of an `rrcg.cs` file.

 ### Arithmetic Operators

 **Implemented**: `+`, `-`, `*`, `/`, `%`, `++`, `--`, `op=`, `()`